donadonny/Fitting-Room/README.md

 ###### Credit to
-* Diolor for SwipeCards Layout
+* Janishar for Placeholderview Library
 * Google for the Google Libraries used
 * Ben Manes for the Dependency Updates library